sunpy/sunraster/docs/contributing.rst

-This updates the local branch you are on (in this case, ``master``) with the version of the ``master`` branch stored in the ``origin`` remote, i.e. the original SlitSpectrographPy GitHub repo.
+This updates the local branch you are on (in this case, ``master``) with the version of the ``master`` branch stored in the ``origin`` remote, i.e. the original RasterPy GitHub repo.

 Let's now create a new branch called ``my_fix`` on which to develop our new feature of bugfix.
 Type: